denten-books/plain-text/5-format.md

 The contradiction of understanding form as sound and form as formula lies at the center of formalist poetics.
-As critics, the formalists privileged moments of mystic and transrational poetic rebellion against static literary forms.
-As literary scholars, they reached for Hegel's concrete universal in the guise of transhuman formulae that have a life of their own.
+As critics, the formalists privileged moments of mystic and trans-rational [*zaum*] poetic rebellion against static literary forms.
+As literary scholars, they reached for Hegel's concrete universal in the guise of trans-human formulae that have a life of their own.

-[^ln3-move]: "Move" in the sense that *Harai Goshi* is a "Sweeping Hip Throw" "move" in Judo, and a part of *Koshi-Waza* or "hip technique."

 Where we started with a dichotomy, we arrive at a tripartite model of textuality in which form bridges matter and content.
 The history of Western